656 words

 Why Containers?#

-A container is the smallest unit of reliability.
-It runs exactly the same in dev, staging, and production.
-It’s isolated.
-Predictable.
-Versioned.
-CI builds the image, tags it — like release-2025.04.16-prod — pushes it to Amazon ECR, and that’s exactly what runs in production.
+A container is the smallest unit of reliability I know of.
+It runs the same way in dev, in staging, and in production.
+Isolated, predictable, pinned to a version.
+CI builds the image and tags it, say release-2025.04.16-prod, then pushes it to Amazon ECR.
+What runs in production is that exact artifact, byte for byte.

 The GitOps Mindset Shift#

-They think CI should handle deployments.
-In GitOps, it doesn’t.
+They assume CI should handle deployments.
+Under GitOps it doesn’t.

 • CI’s job is simply to push changes to Git.